codama-idl/codama/packages/visitors/README.md

 ### `setInstructionDiscriminatorsVisitor`

 This visitor adds a new instruction argument to each of the provided instruction names.
 The new argument is added before any existing argument and marked as a discriminator of the instruction.
-This is useful if your Kinobi IDL is missing discriminators in the instruction data.
+This is useful if your Codama IDL is missing discriminators in the instruction data.

 ```ts
 codama.update(